Klepac-Ceraj-Lab/EEGMicrobiome/manuscript/diff.typ

 and the N2 latency was corrected for the P1 latency (corrected N2 latency = N2 - P1 latency).

-All VEPs were visually inspected to ensure that the automatically extracted values were correct and were adjusted if observable peaks occurred outside the automated window bounds.
+#rm([All VEPs were visually inspected to ensure that the automatically extracted values
+were correct and were adjusted if observable peaks occurred outside the automated window bounds.
 Participants were considered to have failed this visual inspection and were subsequently removed from the data set if their VEP did not produce three discernible peaks.
+])
 VEP waveforms of included participants by time point are included in @figure2\A.
 Ninety seven infants provided usable VEP data at visit-1, 130 infants provided usable VEP data at visit-2,